Irish Museum of Modern Art

-The Museum’s mission is to foster within society an awareness, understanding and involvement in the visual arts through policies and programmes which are excellent, innovative and inclusive.

 History

-Irish art collector Gordon Lambert met with Taoiseach Charles J Haughey and "told him if the State would establish a gallery he would donate his collection."
+Irish art collector Gordon Lambert met with Taoiseach Charles Haughey and "told him if the State would establish a gallery he would donate his collection."
 The Irish Museum of Modern Art was established by the Government of Ireland in 1990.
 It was officially opened on 25 May 1991 by Haughey.

 Its first Director was Declan McGonagle, who served for 10 years.
 He was followed by Enrique Juncosa, and then Sarah Glennie.
 Annie Fletcher has been Director since 2018.

 Building and grounds

 The Irish Museum of Modern Art is housed in the 17th-century Royal Hospital Kilmainham.
 The Royal Hospital was founded in 1684 by James Butler, the Duke of Ormonde and Viceroy to Charles II, as a home for retired soldiers and continued in that use for almost 250 years.

 The Royal Hospital is a striking location for displaying modern art.
 Designed by Sir William Robinson and modelled on Les Invalides in Paris, it is arranged around a courtyard and the interior has long corridors running along series of modest interlocking rooms.
 The original stables have been restored, extended and converted into artists' studios, and the museum runs an artist-in-residence programme.

 Originally there was another option to build a new purpose-built museum in Dublin's docklands, but the Hospital proved to be the more pragmatic choice at the time, however "over the years... the lack of a large exhibition space has on occasion been a drawback."
 Additionally, the Royal Hospital lacked adequate storage and by 2003 up to 20 national and international works were discovered to be badly damaged by "humidity and temperature fluctuations".
 The Office of Public Works assisted in finding and relocating the bulk of the collection in off-site warehouses, and even a storage container in the museum's car park.